 The season finale was a 'character sacrifice.'

 How Many Ways Can you Serve up Sliced Zombie?

 The Walking Dead is starting to taste like microwaved monster meat.
 Any good TV show might have a soft show or two, but the viewer's connection to the characters should sustain even the most critical fan.

 Boy howdy, I feel for TV writers.
-If the first few episodes of any TV series gets viewers to salivate, the writers celebrate AND tremble.
+If a series gets viewers to salivate, the writers must celebrate AND tremble.
 How many ways can you serve up sliced zombie?
 How many love affairs, conspiracies, and untimely deaths do viewers tolerate before we become The Watching Dead?